+"Oxford was a turning point in my life and Teddy Hall was the place within Oxford that gave me the nurturing environment I needed to thrive and the friends I have now.
+In recognition of those who have made me who I am today, I have made the decision to include Teddy Hall in my will."

+Olly Belcher (1999, Geography)

 FLOREAT AULA LEGACY SOCIETY

 All alumni and friends of the Hall who choose to leave a legacy to St Edmund Hall are invited to become members of the Floreat Aula Legacy Society.
 This is one of the ways in which St Edmund Hall honours and thanks, during their lifetimes, those who have mentioned the Hall in their wills.
-Since its foundation in 1996, the Society's membership has grown to over 200 old members and friends of the Hall with matriculation years ranging from 1942 to 2008.
+Since its foundation in 1996, the Society's membership has grown to over 270 old members and friends of the Hall with matriculation years ranging from 1942 to 2011.

 AS A MEMBER YOU ARE:

-- 📝 Invited to the Floreat Aula Weekend held biennially. - C Acknowledged in the annual Hall Magazine. - Informed on a continuing basis about informal Hall events, such as student music concerts, that they are free to attend if they so wish. - C Invited to higher profile events such as the Emden and Geddes Lectures.
+- Invited to the complimentary Floreat Aula Dinner, held biennially. - Acknowledged in the annual Hall Magazine. - Sent an exclusive chough lapel pin, only available to members of the society. - Invited to higher profile events such as the Emden and Geddes Lectures.

-THE FLOREAT AULA LEGACY SOCIETY WEEKEND

-Held biennially the Floreat Aula Legacy Society Weekend and dinner offers its members an opportunity to revisit the Hall, meet Aularians of all generations and to participate in a range of interesting Oxford experiences.
-During the 2017 weekend Aularians enjoyed guided tours of the Ashmolean, the Broad Press, the Blavatnik School and the Maths Institute in the Radcliffe Observatory Quarter.
+THE FLOREAT AULA LEGACY SOCIETY DRINKS RECEPTION AND DINNER Held biennially, the Floreat Aula Legacy Society dinner and drinks reception offers its members an opportunity to revisit the Hall and to meet Aularians of all generations.
+During the 2023 event, Aularians enjoyed a talk on College artwork by Professor Jonathan Yates, Chattels and Pictures Fellow, together with a lecture delivered by then Vice-Principal and Tutor in Geography, Professor Rob Whittaker, on his research into island ecological biogeography.
 If you have put the Hall in your will, or plan to, and would like to join the Floreat Aula Legacy Society, please contact the Development & Alumni Relations Office.

 "I left the Hall with many lasting friendships and good memories.
-Leaving a legacy is a fitting way to enable future generations to benefit from the unique Aularian experience.
-The Floreat Aula Legacy Society Weekend provides a wonderful opportunity to get behind the scenes of interesting, 'hidden' parts of Oxford and enjoy the company of fellow Aularians across all generations.
+Leaving a legacy is a fitting way to enable future generations to benefit from the unique Aularian experience."
 Richard Luddington (1978, History)

-HOW TO LEAVE A LEGACY TO THE HALL

-There are several different ways to leave the Hall a gift in your will.
+HOW TO LEAVE A LEGACY TO THE HALL There are several ways to leave the Hall a gift in your will.
 We recognise that providing for family and friends will be the priority in most cases but any additional bequest, such as a small percentage of the residue of your estate, makes an incredible difference.
-If you already have a will you can attach a codicil form to it (enclosed in this guide).
-If you are making a new will we have also enclosed guidance on legacy wording.

-A RESIDUARY LEGACY
+If you already have a will, you can attach a codicil form to it (enclosed in this guide).
+If you are making a new will, we have also enclosed guidance on legacy wording.
+A RESIDUARY LEGACY This is the gift of all or part of the net residue of your estate, after all liabilities, taxes, legacies and administrative expenses have been met.

-A CONDITIONAL LEGACY

-This is the gift of all or part of the net residue of your estate, after all liabilities, taxes, legacies and administrative expenses have been met.
 This gift is particularly simple as you neither have to quantify the sum nor worry about inflation when you draw up your will.

-A SPECIFIC OR NON-MONEY LEGACY

-If you wish, you can leave a personal possession, such as property, jewellery, works of art or stocks and shares to the College.
+A SPECIFIC OR NON-MONEY LEGACY If you wish, you can leave a personal possession to the College, such as property, jewellery, works of art or stocks and shares.
 We would be grateful if you could consult us in advance for a legacy of this kind.

-A PECUNIARY LEGACY

-This simple form of legacy allows you to give a specific sum of money to the Hall.
+A PECUNIARY LEGACY This simple form of legacy allows you to give a specific sum of money to the Hall.